stride3d/stride-docs/en/manual/stride-for-unity-developers/index.md

 ![Add script component](../scripts/media/add-script-component.png)

 In Unity®, script components are grouped under **Components > Scripts**.
-In Xenko, scripts are not grouped.
+In Stride, scripts are not grouped.
 Instead, Game Studio lists them alphabetically with other components.

-For more information about adding scripts in Xenko, see [Use a script](../scripts/use-a-script.md).
+For more information about adding scripts in Stride, see [Use a script](../scripts/use-a-script.md).

 ## Scripting gameplay

-Unity® and Xenko both use C#.
-However, scripting gameplay in Xenko is a little different from Unity®.
+Unity® and Stride both use C#.
+However, scripting gameplay in Stride is a little different from Unity®.

 ### Instantiate Entity / GameObject